v4ish/RealEstate/README.md

-# kptc-miniproject
+kptc-miniproject
-A Real Estate Website (Mini project of college)
+A Real Estate Website